To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Why This Term Is Inappropriate

 The term blacklist is derived from a place of privilege, and the consideration that something assigned to a blacklist is “bad” and whitelist is “good.”
 This way of thinking takes us back to a master/slave origin that rightfully makes many uncomfortable at best and threatens at worst.
 For this reason, we choose to use this word selectively to allow you to find the information you are looking for while shifting the discussion to center around more neutral, safer terms like blocklist and denylist.

 Some home insurance companies have strict blocklists, but the specific banned breeds can vary by each company (although Pit Bulls and Rottweilers are almost always included).
 This means that the insurer either won’t cover your home at all or may significantly raise your insurance premium if you own a listed breed.
-And this typically applies to renter’s insurance as well.
 These are the most common dog breeds that insurance won’t cover:

 - Pit Bulls*

 * Insurance companies generally consider Pit Bulls as either purebred or mixed breeds of American Staffordshire Terriers, American Bull Terriers, Bull Terriers, and Staffordshire Bull Terriers.

 Does This Bad Breeds List Apply To Renter’s Insurance Too?

 Yes, this list often applies to renter’s insurance as well but not every company has the same restrictions.
 We suggest checking with Lemonade Renter’s Insurance to see if your dog is included in their list.